AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 - User has to either run `list` command or `list-sc-members sc/SUBCOMMITTEE` command first to display members.
 - Unable to assign when displaying list of subcommittee.
-- The index refers to the index number shown in the displayed subcommittee list.
+- The index refers to the index number shown in the displayed list.
 - The index **must be a positive integer** 1, 2, 3, …​

 Examples: